Hiking in the Curtis Creek Area

-The Curtis Creek area is largely undeveloped, with large areas off the main road managed as backcountry.
-Aside from the stretch leading to Hickory Branch Falls, and to a lesser extent Snook's Nose, the trails are lightly used.
+A few other, older hiking-only trails can be found farther up the Curtis Creek and Newberry Creek valleys.
+Except for the stretch of trail leading to Hickory Branch Falls, and to a lesser extent Snook's Nose, the trails are very lightly used and maintain a backcountry character.
 Some areas may require backcountry navigation skills to traverse, and some trails aren't blazed or maintained for years at a stretch.

 Several waterfalls lie along the area's streams, and trails climb the ridges over 3000 ft vertical to span the entire elevation range of the Blue Ridge in this area.
 Trails at the edges of the area connect to others making longer, multi-day trips that start or end in Curtis Creek a possibility as well.

 The Hickory Branch trail starts at the Curtis Creek Campground and goes up and over a ridge into the Hickory Branch drainage, then heads upstream.
 It passes the waterfall on Hickory Branch and continues on up to a trail on the ridge line.

 Just up Curtis Creek Road from the north end of Lead Mine Gap, the infamous Mackey Mountain trail starts and heads southeast.
 This trail begins well enough, winding along and across the ridgeline past Sams Knob and over to Narrows Knob, but it fades away as it goes.
 The trail becomes all but indistinct before essentially petering out in several directions once reaching Mackey Mountain itself.